 Special ‘support finder’ tool

 The government has published a special ‘support finder’ tool to help businesses and the self-employed quickly and easily find out what financial support is available.

-If you have any questions in relation to eligibility and payments for the discretionary grant or other government support please direct your enquiries by email to firstname.lastname@example.org
+If you have any questions in relation to government grant support schemes please direct your enquiries by email to firstname.lastname@example.org

 If you have any questions in relation to eligibility and payments for the Small Business Fund and Retail, Hospitality and Leisure Fund please direct your enquiries by email to email@example.com